 4. Spy on Man at Work

-It is always a good idea to schedule some time for fun activities even is the middle of your busy one day-trip to Bratislava.
+It’s always a good idea to schedule some time for fun activities even is the middle of your busy one day-trip to Bratislava.
 If you agree, let us venture to the corner of Fishermen’s gate and Panska and Laurinska streets.
 Here, at the top of a manhole, cheerful bronze sewer worker tirelessly watches as people go by.
-Let us change the rules though and instead spy on him.
-At the end, do not forget to take a picture with the Man, which is, certainty, one of the easiest things to do in Bratislava in less than 24 hours.

-5. Get Blue Vibes at Blue Church of St. Elizabeth
+5. Enjoy the Blues at the Blue Church of St. Elizabeth

 6. Visit St. Martin Cathedral

-St. Martin Cathedral is the largest and one of the oldest churches in Bratislava.
+The St. Martin Cathedral is the largest and one of the oldest churches in Bratislava.
 It impresses with its stunning look and majestic 279-foot spire towing over the Old Town.
-As any local would say, you can miss other famous sights in Bratislava, but do not avoid St. Martin Cathedral.
-And while visiting the cathedral, make sure to explore its underground crypt with catacombs.
+As any local would say, you can miss other famous sites in the city, but do not skip the St. Martin Cathedral.
+And once in the cathedral, make sure to explore its underground crypt with catacombs.

 7. Take Pictures with Most SNP in the Background